TiagoMartins14/Avaj_Launcher/README.md

 ## Project Description

-**Avaj-Launcher** is an aviation simulation written in Java.
+**Avaj_launcher** is an aviation simulation written in Java.
 It processes a `scenario.txt` file, creates aircraft with initial coordinates, and runs a multi‑cycle simulation where each aircraft reacts dynamically to changing weather conditions.

 During each simulation step: